%2520(1).jpeg)

 - #program: schedule + official links

-- #live-match: discussion during the match (one chat room per competition if necessary)
+- #live-match: Chat during the game (one chat room per competition if needed)

 - #alerts: notifications (goals, red cards, lineups) via authorized bots

-- #good-deals: legal offers, trials, bundles, and tips to reduce your bill
+- #deals: legal offers, trials, bundles, and tips to lower your bill

-The idea: no questionable links, only official sources and uses that do not put anyone at risk.
+The idea: no questionable links, only official sources, and practices that don’t put anyone at risk.

-3) Watch parties on Discord: what is permitted and what is not
+3) Watch parties on Discord: What’s allowed and what isn’t

-Discord allows you to share your screen via voice chat (or certain other features), but broadcasting a copyrighted game may be problematic.
+Discord allows you to share your screen via voice chat (or through certain features), but streaming a copyrighted match can be problematic.

-- Everyone launches the game on their own platform (official subscription).
+- Everyone can stream the game on their own platform (official subscription)

-This is the simplest version: Discord serves as a forum, not a TV channel.
+This is the simplest explanation: Discord serves as a platform, not a TV channel.

-- share a screen that is broadcasting a pay-per-view match with other people,
+- share a screen showing a pay-per-view game with others,

 - forward the stream to a server,